pymmcore-plus/pymmcore-plus/docs/guides/mda_engine.md

     See [logging](logging.md) for more details on how to configure and review logs.

-At this point, you might thinking that constructing a sequence by hand is a little tedious.
+At this point, you might be thinking that constructing a sequence by hand is a little tedious.
 And you'd be right!
 That's why we have the `MDASequence` class.